-An extended stay of several months in Central Java, Indonesia, in 1984 allowed me to gain a much more intense exposure of the gamelan in its authentic cultural context as well as the opportunity to appreciate the other associated traditional arts such as dance and puppetry.
+An extended stay of several months in Central Java, Indonesia, in 1984, allowed me to gain more exposure to the gamelan in its authentic cultural context, and appreciate the other associated traditional arts - dance and puppetry.
 The influence of hearing this uniquely timbred and structured music eventually filtered through to my composition, most notably from 1989 to 1992.

-Didier Jacquin, who conducted several performances of the Adagio in December 2005, sees it as a movement of very simple and minimal construction where time is suspended, reflecting the period of the day on Java where the overbearing heat causes everything to stop.
+The Adagio is a movement of very simple and minimal construction where time is suspended, reflecting the period of the day in Java where the overbearing heat causes everything to stop.
 Only the long resonances of the gongs from the gamelan orchestra are to be heard.

-The Adagio was also performed in January 2005 by the Paris Choral Society Orchestra in a special commemorative/fundraising concert for the victims of the tsunami.
+The Adagio has been performed on several occasions, notably in January 2005 by the Paris Choral Society Orchestra in a special commemorative concert for the victims of the December 2004 tsunami.